CoderPuppy/magic-mc/readme.md

 **Upgrade System:**

-- maybe a puzzle system?
+- find info then use the spell on low levels
-- find info then grind?
+- do similar spells and you might learn about it